angelicaortiz909/Spider-Robot-Arduino-Uno/README.md

 #### Fixing avrdude/stk500_getsync error

 I kept having an error with the Arduino not uploading the code.
 If this happens to you, try downloading the driver above and/or following this tip I found on a forum online.
-If you would like to read the whole thread, you cna find the forum at this link: https://forum.arduino.cc/index.php?topic=28223.30
+If you would like to read the whole thread where I found the screenshot, you can find the forum at this link: https://forum.arduino.cc/index.php?topic=28223.30

 ### Additional Links: